Addressing Classroom Disruption

 - Classroom disruption may constitute a student conduct offense, as defined by the University's Rules of Conduct (Student Handbook).
 The term "classroom disruption" means behavior a reasonable person would view as substantially or repeatedly interfering with the conduct of a class.
 Examples include repeatedly leaving and entering the classroom without authorization, making loud or distracting noises, persisting in speaking without being recognized, or resorting to physical threats or personal insults.
 Faculty members are strongly advised to keep records of dates, times, names of those present, and objective details of disruptive incidents.

 This documentation is an integral and indispensable part of the disciplinary process.
 It usually constitutes the primary source of evidence for student conduct action.
 Also, when documentation is received from various sources, the Student Affairs office is able to determine if the student is engaging in an ongoing pattern of disruptive behavior, act on the multiple violations and impose a more serious sanction.
-Any questions regarding the University's student conduct intervention should be discussed with the Dean of Student Services as early as possible.
+Any questions regarding the University's student conduct intervention should be discussed with the Dean of Students as early as possible.

 - Both students and faculty members have some measure of academic freedom.
 University policies on classroom disruption cannot be used to punish lawful classroom dissent.
 The lawful expression of a disagreement with the teacher or other students is not in itself "disruptive" behavior.